What is Spiritual Companionship?

 How do I access it?

-Spiritual accompaniment is available and free to anyone who seeks it.
-You need not even attend a church.
+Spiritual accompaniment is available to anyone who seeks it, most of our companions offer this ministry voluntarily or for a donation that you can afford.
 The list of trained spiritual companions is held in confidence.
-At present there are around 60 people trained to offer this support within our area, free of charge.
+At present there are around 45 people trained and offering this support within our area.

 And then?